RetypeOS/axes/GETTING_STARTED.md

 check_copyright = "echo \"© $(date +%Y) <axes::vars::company_name>.
 All rights reserved.\""

 # NEW!
 A script that calls the scripts of its children.
-# The `>` prefix indicates that the command must be executed in PARALLEL.
 build_all = [
     "echo '🚀 Building the entire website...'",
+    # The `>` prefix indicates that the command must be executed in PARALLEL.
+    # We use the explicit `run` command for clarity and robustness.
-    "> axes blog build",
+    "> axes blog run build",
-    "> axes store build" # Assuming `store` also has a `build` script.
+    "> axes store run build" # Assuming `store` also has a `build` script.
 ]

 # A quality script that runs in sequence.
 quality_check = [
     "echo ' linting...'",
-    "axes blog lint",  # Assuming `lint` scripts in the children.
+    "axes blog run lint",  # Assuming `lint` scripts in the children.
-    "axes store lint",
+    "axes store run lint",
     "echo '✅ Code quality verified!'"
 ]
 ```